ofiwg/libfabric/man/fi_collective.3.md

 # FLAGS

 The following flags are defined for the specified operations.

-*FI_SEND*
-: Applies to fi_broadcast() operations.
-This indicates that the caller is the transmitter of the broadcast data.
-There should only be a single transmitter for each broadcast collective operation.

-*FI_RECV*
-: Applies to fi_broadcast() operation.
-This indicates that the caller is the receiver of broadcase data.

 *FI_SCATTER*
 : Applies to fi_query_collective.
 When set, requests attribute information